 5280: The number of feet in a mile serves as a sort of shorthand for the nickname Mile High City.
 See, for instance, 5280 Burger Bar in the CBD.
 (The local area code, 303, plays a similar role.)

 CBD: Amusingly enough, the initials that stand for cannabidiol — a non-psychoactive component of cannabis — also stand for Central Business District, or the part of downtown that’s not LoDo.
-Though the pickings are slimmer here, there are still some finds to be had: pre-Prohibition-inspired cocktail lounge Union Lodge No. 1, for one, as well as swish steakhouse Guard and Grace and eternally thronged street cart Liang’s Thai Food.
+Though the pickings are slimmer here, there are still some finds to be had: pre-Prohibition-inspired cocktail lounge Union Lodge No. 1, for one, as well as swish steakhouse Guard and Grace, the aforementioned farm-to-table spot Apple Blossom, and eternally thronged street cart Liang’s Thai Food.

 Denver Omelet: This is nothing you should go out of your way to consume, but if you're curious, it’s an omelet filled with diced ham, onions, and bell peppers.